renasboy/ETHLottery/README.md

 There is also a [live demo](https://lifelottery.github.io/) currently running against the ropsten test network

+Demo requires metamask installed on latest version of google chrome browser.

-Read the step by step manual on how to play using the official ETHLottery client.
+There is a step by step manual on how to play using the official ETHLottery client.